Old Concord Chapter NSDAR

 Concord was the home of Ralph Waldo Emerson, Nathaniel Hawthorne, Henry David Thoreau, Louisa May Alcott and Bronson Alcott.
 All lived here and are buried in Sleepy Hollow Cemetery, as well as Daniel Chester French.

-For more information on Concord's revolutionary war history, see Concord on April 19, 1775 Louisa May Alcott VisitJan Turnquist, Executive Director of the Louisa May Alcott’s Orchard House in Concord, came to the Old Concord Chapter 125th anniversary celebration portraying Louisa May Alcott.
+For more information on Concord's revolutionary war history, see the Concord on April 19, 1775 page.
+Louisa May Alcott VisitJan Turnquist, Executive Director of the Louisa May Alcott’s Orchard House in Concord, came to the Old Concord Chapter 125th anniversary celebration portraying Louisa May Alcott.
 She is pictured above standing by the original charter for OCC and the original First Meeting invitation to join.
 Louisa May Alcott was the first woman to register to vote in Concord and voted for the first time in 1880 at town meeting when the school committee vote came up.
 Women were only allowed to vote on school-related matters.
 Louisa May Alcott was active in women’s rights.
 She wrote a women’s rights periodical and encouraged other women to vote.

 Learn more about the suffrage march at the DAR online women’s suffrage exhibit here A New Pin to Celebrate Our 125th!The Old Concord Chapter was founded in 1895 by Harriet Lothrop aka Margaret Sydney, author of The Five Little Peppers book series.
 The pin was created in honor of the 125th anniversary of the chapter’s founding.
 It depicts the Old North Bridge and the Minuteman statue designed by Daniel Chester French.
 Harriet Lothrop was also the founder of the Children of the American Revolution.